-Leonard Nimoy, a prolific actor best known for playing Spock in the “Star Trek” franchise, died in February 2015 at the age of 83.
-Today, his daughter Julie Nimoy is using her father’s story to raise awareness about chronic obstructive pulmonary disease, or COPD.
+Leonard Nimoy, best known for playing Spock in “Star Trek,” died in February 2015 at the age of 83.
+Today, his daughter Julie Nimoy is using her father’s story to raise awareness about chronic obstructive pulmonary disease (COPD).

 “From the time my dad was in his mid-fifties, it became apparent to me that he was having some breathing difficulties,” Julie shares.

 COPD was the third-leading cause of death in 2015.
-Compared to adults without the condition, adults with COPD are more likely to be unable to work, need special equipment like portable oxygen tanks, suffer increased confusion or memory loss, and have activity limitations, such as difficulty walking or climbing stairs.
+Compared to adults without the condition, adults with COPD are more likely to be unable to work.
+They also need special equipment like portable oxygen tanks, suffer increased confusion or memory loss, and have activity limitations.
+Things such as difficulty walking or climbing stairs are a challenge.

 “Some of the symptoms that I first noticed included shortness of breath while walking, constantly clearing his throat and more allergy-like symptoms,” Julie continues.
 “When Dad got older, I noticed symptoms had not only increased — but it was becoming more difficult for him to continue his very active lifestyle.”

 Leonard was officially diagnosed in 2013.
 He attributed his diagnosis to years of smoking, a habit he had given up three decades earlier.
 Avoiding the inhalation of tobacco, as well as home or workplace air pollutants, may prevent COPD from developing.